 - More Resources on the History of Fax

-Created by InfoImaging Technologies to run on Windows, the software would be used to encode the binary file onto a printed page – that page would then be transmitted via fax machine, where it could be decoded back into binary format and turned into a computer file.
+Created by InfoImaging Technologies to run on Windows, the software would be used to encode the binary file onto a printed page.
+A fax machine would transmit that page where it could be decoded back into binary format and turned into a computer file.

-While it was revolutionary at the time (allowing people to transmit files before computer modems were popular) there were a number of problems that were presented.
+While it was revolutionary at the time (allowing people to transmit files before computer modems were popular), there were some problems.

 - The need to have 100% reliability from printing to faxing to decoding – if one part of the information does not transmit, then in most cases the file transmitted would be completely unreliable.

-- The sender would required a printer and fax and the receiver would require a fax and scanner.
+- The sender would require a printer and fax, and the receiver would require a fax and scanner.
 All equipment would need to be of high quality

 - There was a limit of 50kb per page transmitted – anything further would require multiple sheets

 The widespread adoption of the internet rendered InfoImaging’s 3D fax mostly obsolete.

 Grown out of the interest for 3D recordings of real life objects, researchers from Stanford University have embarked on a project to build a “3D Fax Machine” (since renamed The Digital Michelangelo Project) with the intention of recording Michelangelo’s works in 3D data.